Photos showing construction of a laser beam concentrator and some shots of it being tested.

 showing the horizon projected onto it (upside down) from the Fresnel lens.
 (A car is in the foreground.)
 This completes the short-range version of the concentrator.
 The photodetector would be mounted in the hole in the washer.

 The concentrator is viewing an ordinary 3 mW red laser pointer (see Laser Shotgun) 100 yards (91m) away.
 The first shot was taken with flash.
 Even with flash, the spot shows up easily on the paper and even appears to be over-exposed.
 The laser is the little red dot off to the left.
+This version of the concentrator actually works quite well at longer ranges, especially at night.

 The rest of the shots were taken without flash, a little off beam here: